Brandon-E-Ramirez/Brandon-E-Ramirez.github.io/README.md

 # terminal_portfolio
-Files, resources, and assets I will use to create a minimalistic terminal themed browser portfolio

-I am working on a terminal portfolio made from scratch and deploying it soon with Github pages.
+Files, resources, and assets I will use to create a minimalistic terminal themed browser portfolio I am working on a terminal portfolio made from scratch, I deployed on GitHub pages and is now available: https://brandon-e-ramirez.github.io/
 My main goal is to have interactive projects and technical blog posts available.

 Feel free to make suggestions!